Ramona's Cuisine

 One beet a day keeps the doctor away!

-Yes it’s mean because it makes us cry but other than that horseradish it’s an amazing root related to mustard, hence the heat although the mustard is only a kid ? compared to the horseradish which can actually blow your head off.
+This kinda explains the heat although the mustard is only a kid (right! )compared to the horseradish which can actually blow your head off.

 Another good reason to get this horseradish relish prepared.